-Cymat continues to work closely with our partner, Alucoil SA., in the development of sandwich panels with Cymat's SAF as the panel core.
-Trials of the brazing production line, located in Spain, are currently underway.
-The testing phase is anticipated to be completed this fall, with the potential for revenue from composite panels anticipated in calendar 2019.
+Cymat continues to work closely with our partner, Alucoil SA., in the development of composite sandwich panels with Cymat's SAF as the panel core.
+A production-scale panel brazing line has been installed in Spain and its operation is currently being fine-tuned.
+This testing phase is anticipated to be completed shortly, with the potential for revenue from composite panels anticipated in calendar 2019.